masunovandrey/restassured/RESTAssured_test_example.md

-# The largest heading
 # RESTAssured - test example

-## If you want to start writing tests using rest assured, you need to install:
+#### If you want to start writing tests using rest assured, you need to install:

-IDE (Eclipse, Itellij IDEA)
+- IDE (Eclipse, Itellij IDEA)
-Project management tool (Maven, Gradle)
+- Project management tool (Maven, Gradle)
-JDK (don't forget about setup of environment variables) Assume that you already know how to create maven or gradle projects.
+- JDK (don't forget about setup of environment variables)
+- Assume that you already know how to create maven or gradle projects.

 Create one of them.